 - Time frame?
 How long does your travel partner wish to be on the road trip?
 Short or longer term?
 The whole itinerary or just a part?

 - Party mouse or not – Does the travel mate need party every day and a cohort of other backpackers around?

-- Music tastes – not to neglect!
+- Music tastes?
+Not to neglect!
 If you are in New Zealand, in Australia or in the States, you’re going to spend a huge amount of time in the car with the travel mate … without seeing any civilization during hours!
 Music is a sine qua none condition for a good road trip.

 All these questions depend on each personality and travel preferences.
 So, here one of my travel tips: take time to think about your expectations.
-Don’t put them in the background.
-It’s also your road trip.

 The most important advice I could give is yet to trust your instinct.
 If you have a good feeling about the travel mate and the road trip, it’s a good start.
 After all, it’s a human adventure, as unpredictable and full of surprises as travelers can be!